Daniela Schwabe

 Schwabe’s practice explores the impact and interwovenness of history and remembrance on an individual and collective level.
 Working primarily in painting, she builds new structures to reflect on memory and the ways in which memories are conceived.
 Her work often takes shape in the form of iconographic-like paintings that weave together personal, historical and contemporary subjects.

-spaces of Museum MORE in Gorssel and the experimental environment of Archiv Massiv in Leipzig.
+Schwabe’s work is shown in diverse settings across Europe, from the historic Museum Villa Mondriaan in Winterswijk to the contemporary spaces of Museum MORE in Gorssel and the experimental environment of Archiv Massiv in Leipzig.
 In each place, her practice has responded to its surroundings, allowing the work to enter into conversation with the people and contexts that shaped its presentation.

 As a result of her achievements, Schwabe has been awarded the Rabobank award, a variety of grants and publications in outlets such as de Volkskrant, the NRC Handelsblad and Het Parool.

 Her work is part of numerous collections, such as the DELA Art Collection, De Nederlandsche Bank Art Collection and the Rosewood Collection.
-Sad Songs & Deep Family at tender prospects is Schwabe’s first show in Portugal, presenting works that encourage
+Sad Songs & Deep Family at tender prospects is Schwabe’s first show in Portugal, presenting works that encourage reflection on memory, identity, and the ties we share with others.

-Daniela Schwabe – Kathy [2020]
+Daniela Schwabe – SAD SONGS [2025]